Small Greek islands for car-free holidays

 No need to drive, just to dive!

 Are you looking for small Greek holiday destinations that are easy to get around?
 Do you just want to skip driving during your holidays this summer?
+Perhaps you're interested in planning a more sustainable vacation in Greece.

 Discover the best Greek islands where you can travel without a car on Ferryhopper and get ready for your upcoming car-free trip!